Fed Explains YNW Melly Mistrial. Will He Be Released?

 Because if he was the shooter, the angle to get that wouldn't have the blood on the front of the shirt.

-They don't have it coming across the driver's side.
+They'll have it coming across the driver's side.

 So that's important.

-There's no way that he could have shot the two victims from being in the driver's seat as you guys saw in the surveillance footage.
+There's no way that he could have shot the two victims from being in the driver's seat, as you guys saw in the surveillance footage.

 And towards the side of the shirt, not the front.

-Who's she talking about?
+Okay, who's she talking about?

-She's all mile again.
+She's on my again.

 Remember, guys, she's talking about Williams.